jmersonuo/jmersonuo.github.io/Activities/Narrative-maps.md

 ### 1. Preparing your fixed map page

-Start with the file `Fixed-structure.html` in the R-Drive Class_Data folder.
+Start with the file `Assignment2\Fixed-structure.html` in the R-Drive Class_Data folder.
 Once again, you need to do the following preparation steps on your page:

-1. Include Mapbox JavaScript file:
+1. Include the path to the Mapbox JavaScript file in the `head`:

       ```html
             <script src='https://api.tiles.mapbox.com/mapbox-gl-js/v2.2.0/mapbox-gl.js'></script>
       ```
-2. Include Mapbox CSS file __after__ Mapbox’s JavaScript:
+2. Include he path to the Mapbox CSS file __after__ Mapbox’s JavaScript:

       ```html
            <link href='https://api.tiles.mapbox.com/mapbox-gl-js/v2.2.0/mapbox-gl.css' rel='stylesheet' />
       ```

-3. In the body, you'll add the [heading](https://www.w3schools.com/tags/tag_hn.asp) Map 1, a div element with the id "map1" where you want your first map to be, and a line or [horizontal rule](https://www.w3schools.com/tags/tag_hr.asp) below the map.
-Tip: Click the links to view the HMTL reference for these tags:
+3. In the `body`, you'll add the [heading](https://www.w3schools.com/tags/tag_hn.asp) Map 1, a div element with the id "map1" where you want your first map to be, and a line or [horizontal rule](https://www.w3schools.com/tags/tag_hr.asp) below the map.
+Tip: Click the links in the instructions to view the HMTL reference for these tags:

       ```html
       <h1> Map 1: </h1>